What Your Food Cravings Are Trying to Tell You

 • slowing down your breathing

+These actions help the nervous system settle, which often reduces the intensity of the craving.
 Managing stress, improving sleep and including daily movement are some of the most effective ways to reduce emotional eating patterns over time.

 The Body Seeks Balance, Not Restriction